Best Mattress For Heavy People: Reviews and Buyer’s Guide

 Brooklyn Bedding is a well-known mattress brand that carries several different beds.
 Just recently, they released the Titan, a mattress made to cater to heavier individuals.
 Their Titan bed is the most budget-friendly option on this list, coming in at $999 for a Queen.

 When you buy with Brooklyn Bedding, your bed comes with a 120-night sleep trial and a 10-year warranty.
 They also offer free shipping and free returns, in the event your bed doesn’t work out for you during your sleep trial.

 They design this bed to be “Firm” so it offers enough relief for pressure points while still maintaining solid support for the rest of your body.
 The Titan stands at 11 inches tall, which meets our height requirement just barely, but works.
 Let’s talk about what’s inside of this bed.

-The top layer of this mattress is gel-infused memory foam; like the Big Fig, the gel foam in this bed will contour to your body and regulate your temperature while you rest.
+The top layer of this mattress is gel-infused memory foam; the gel foam in this bed will contour to your body and regulate your temperature while you rest.

 Next, is 2 inches of TitanFlex™ foam, designed to be more responsive than traditional memory foam or poly-foam, helping to suspend your body in the bed and prevent uncomfortable sinking.